 As an Amazon Associate, I earn from qualifying purchases.

-These tender and super-flavorful baked turkey meatballs won’t weigh you down.
-They’re great on their own or tucked into a classic Italian meatball sub.
+These easy, tender, and super-flavorful baked turkey meatballs won’t weigh you down.
+They’re great on their own, with pasta, or (if you’re smarter than average, and aren’t we all?) tucked into a classic Italian meatball sub.
+Don’t miss them.

 You guys.
 These meatballs.
 These TURKEY meatballs.
 Please hold.